alibaba/terraform-provider-docs/source/docs/providers/alicloud/r/cs_managed_kubernetes.html.markdown

 * `client_cert` - (Optional) The path of client certificate, like `~/.kube/client-cert.pem`.
 * `client_key` - (Optional) The path of client key, like `~/.kube/client-key.pem`.
 * `cluster_ca_cert` - (Optional) The path of cluster ca certificate, like `~/.kube/cluster-ca-cert.pem`
+* `log_config` - (Optional, ForceNew, Available in 1.57.1+) A list of one element containing information about the associated log store.
+It contains the following attributes:
+  * `type` - Type of collecting logs, only `SLS` are supported currently.
+  * `project` - Log Service project name, cluster logs will output to this project.

+### Timeouts

+-> **NOTE:** Available in 1.58.0+.

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration-0-11/resources.html#timeouts) for certain actions:

+* `create` - (Defaults to 90 mins) Used when creating the kubernetes cluster (until it reaches the initial `running` status).
+* `update` - (Defaults to 60 mins) Used when activating the kubernetes cluster when necessary during update.
+* `delete` - (Defaults to 60 mins) Used when terminating the kubernetes cluster.

 ## Attributes Reference